Columbus CDL DUI Defense Attorney

 |First conviction for using a motor vehicle to commit a felony drug offense||Lifetime disqualification|

 When you receive a notice that your CDL is being disqualified, you have the right to request a hearing within 30 days, and you get a stay of your disqualification until there is an outcome.

-At Luftman, Heck & Associates, we can help you confront the Ohio criminal justice system from your arrest through to your trial.
+At Luftman, Heck & Associates, our Columbus criminal defense lawyers can help you confront the Central Ohio court system from your arrest through to your trial.
 By advocating for your rights and thinking strategically about your case defense, we will maximize your chances of obtaining a positive case result.
-If you’ve been charged with OVI, call us today at for a free and confidential consultation of your case.
+If you’ve been charged with OVI, call us today at (614) 500-3836 for a free and confidential consultation of your case.